EshunBurge/TheGoats/README.md

 - Travis Scott

-This project was made for the Sunbeam Tampa Hackathon!
+This project was made for the Sunbeam Tampa Hackathon, where we won first place!